rkass/ava-sim/README.md

 ## Debugging with VS Code

-- On the left-hand-side, navigate to `Run and Debug`, and select `Zapavm which is defined in the `launch.json` to run.
+- On the left-hand-side, navigate to `Run and Debug`, and select `Zapavm` which is defined in the [launch.json](./vscode/launch.json) to run.
+You will have to update this spec to be compatible with your own directory structure.

 ## Logs